 - Maudie the maid.
 It's a wonder she didn't have a heart attack and drop dead after all the wacky hell she goes through in this film.

-- Also, the bit at the end with her ending up with the fearsome, scarred-up warrior, who is clearly entirely enchanted with her.
+- Also, the bit at the end with her ending up with the fearsome, scarred-up warrior, who is clearly entirely enchanted with her (which also counts as a heartwarming moment).

 - Even though it was a lead-up to a serious plot twist, Elinor's ill reactions during and after the eating of the bewitched cake were insanely funny and realistically animated.

 - Plus, when the triplets see the bear, not only do their jaws drop, but so does the jaw of the mounted deer head they were playing with.
-When they see Merida, they point at Bear!Elinor as if to say "What the hell is this?!", while Bear!Elinor gestures to them as to say, "Can you believe them?"
+When they see Merida, they gesture towards Bear!Elinor as if to say "What the hell is going on?!", while Bear!Elinor gestures towards them as if to say, "Can you believe them?"

 - Every second of Young Dingwall's attempt at archery.